Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Abstract

 \section{Abstract}

-Geodesic paths incorporate relevant information about the curved space being characterized by a proper metric.
-In general relativity, for instance, geodesics extend the concept of straight lines to curved spacetime.
-In the geometry of quantum evolutions, instead, a geodesic path is viewed as a path of minimal statistical length connecting two pure quantum states along which the maximal number of statistically distinguishable states is minimum.
-In this paper, we present an explicit geodesic analysis of the trajectories that emerge from the quantum evolution of a single-qubit quantum state.
+In the geometry of quantum evolutions, a geodesic path is viewed as a path of minimal statistical length connecting two pure quantum states along which the maximal number of statistically distinguishable states is minimum.
+In this paper, we present an explicit geodesic analysis of the dynamical trajectories that emerge from the quantum evolution of a single-qubit quantum state.
 The evolution is governed by an Hermitian Hamiltonian operator that achieves the fastest possible unitary evolution between given initial and final pure states.
 Furthermore, in addition to viewing geodesics in ray space as paths of minimal length, we also verify the geodesicity of paths in terms of unit geometric efficiency and vanishing geometric phase.
 Finally, based on our analysis, we briefly address the main hurdles in moving to the geometry of quantum evolutions for open quantum systems in mixed quantum states.

 \fancyhead[L]{\ifnum\value{page}<2 \else\thepage\fi}